neptune2016/hydroidolina/README.md

 ### Generate alignments

 In the raw fasta files, homologous sites are not in the same columns because the sequences start in different places, and there have been insertions and deletions in the course of sequence evolution.
 Aligners attempt to place homologous sites in the same columns by inserting gaps (usually denoted with the `-` character) to create a data matrix.
 We'll use the aligner `mafft`.
-You can clone the respository to oscar and make the alignments there, or [download mafft](http://mafft.cbrc.jp/alignment/software/) and install it on your own computer.
+You can clone the respository to your oscar `~/scratch` directory and make the alignments there, or [download mafft](http://mafft.cbrc.jp/alignment/software/) and install it on your own computer.

   interact # only needed on oscar, starts an interactive analysis session module load mafft # only needed on oscar, loads the mafft module